 Part of the Gartner Magic Quadrant is the Visionaries portion that includes depth and breadth of product; scheduling optimization; purchasing management; and other requirements.
 Gartner singled out Microsoft for praise:

 - Research and Development.
 “Microsoft’s FSM capabilities are built on the Dynamics 365 platform and inherit its toolset.
 Admins can repurpose and extend the capabilities used in customer service and sales, such as portals, knowledge management and Skype for Business, to FSM.”

 - Sales execution.
 “Microsoft is investing to grow the geographical reach of its FSM solution, including new language translations (there are 44 available for no additional charge), data centers, channel training and consultant certification programs.”

 - Product breadth.
 “Microsoft’s FSM now includes capabilities that are often found only in ERP, such as project service (long-cycle work), purchase orders, inventory management for multiple warehouses, and logistics.”

-We at Sopris would go even further than the low-hanging fruit of field technicians; in fact, we believe mobility is poised to permeate most organizations as a must-have.
+We at Sopris would go even further than the low-hanging fruit of field technicians; in fact, we believe mobility is poised to be a major component as a result of field services growth.
 Gartner agrees growth will be driven by the integration of enterprise resource planning (ERP) and customer relationship management (CRM).
 We expect firms in the Architecture Engineering Construction (AEC) space—and too many other sectors to count—are also ready to jump on board the field services bandwagon.